MILIFIRE/sandi-ui/README_EN.md

 You can make interesting interactions like information points

+### CSS3D support

+It can be combined with other component library stereoscopic effects for a more playful interaction

 ### Advanced component

 SDLight, SDMaterial, SDMesh, SDGeometry and other components can support threejS instance injection